jose-henrique/FisrtsRailsProject/README.md

 Now the features that i want to add:
 - [X] User authentication system, with encrypted passowrd.
+- [x] Add owners To Articles
 - [ ] User Permissions.
-- [ ] Like and dislike system.
 - [ ] stylize all pages.

-and the last step
+and the last step(if possible)
 - [ ] deploy apllication on heroku.

+if I don't get it, i did my best :)